the-scouts/por/src/por/expected/chapter-4.exp.rst

 Rule 4.37 The Appointment of Explorer Scout Young Leaders
 ---------------------------------------------------------
 a.
-Explorer Scouts can become Young Leaders in the Beaver Scout, Cub Scout and Scout Sections.
+Explorer Scouts can become Young Leaders in the Squirrel Scout, Beaver Scout, Cub Scout and Scout Sections.

 b.
 Explorer Scout Young Leaders should undertake appropriate training as described in the Young Leaders' Scheme.
 It is compulsory for Explorer Scout Young Leaders to complete Module A within their first three months.